ChenjieZhou/Pixel/README.md

 # Pixel
-<b>-- a place for creativity and imagination.</b>
+<b>A picture sharing community.</b>

 ## Use Guide

-You can visit its website directly or clone it to your computer and run.
+You can visit its directly [click here](http//:http://pixel.pythonanywhere.com)  or clone it to your computer and run.

 First you need to install git using this command line.
 ```